garden-io/garden/docs/using-garden/workflows.md

 # Workflows

-Workflows allow users to define simple, CI-like sequences of commands and script _steps_, that can be run from a command line, in CI pipelines or directly triggered from PRs or branches using Garden Enterprise.
+Workflows allow users to define simple, CI-like sequences of Garden commands and script _steps_, that can be run from a command line, in CI pipelines or directly triggered from PRs or branches using Garden Enterprise.

-This provides a handy way to define a sequence of Garden commands, as well as weaving in custom scripts as part of a workflow.
 Custom shell scripts can be used for preparation ahead of running Garden commands, handling outputs from the commands, and more.

 A sequence of commands executed in a workflow is also generally more efficent than scripting successive runs of Garden CLI commands, since state is cached between the commands, and there is no startup delay between the commands.